 Cotton Tree Lodge welcomes every guest with a free 10 minute massage, to help you make the transition into "vacation mode".
 The lodge maintains its own organic farm: walk the grounds and help yourself to mangoes, pineapple, star fruit, custard apple, soursop, bananas, papaya, plantain, orange, and grapefruit.
 The garden grows a variety of salad greens, root vegetables like coco yam, cabbage, callaloo, tomato, cucumber, sweet potatoes, and much more.
 They raise their own free range chickens for eggs and meat, goats for milk, cheese, and meat; and are starting to raise pigs.
 They source catfish and snook just downriver from the lodge.
 Wild harvested edibles from the rainforest such as jippi jappa, cohune cabbage (heart of palm), and many other interesting indigenous foods will be incorporated into our meals.

 learn about cacao's origins and how it is farmed

 Three of our days will be spent learning about cacao and about Mayan culture.
 We will hike the trails along with a Mayan farmer and learn how his productive farm coexists with the surrounding ecosystems of the rainforest.
 We will eat lunch in the farmer’s home, and learn how to make traditional Mayan drinking chocolate.
-Our agricultural education will be rounded out with a tour the nursery to learn about cacao genetics, grafting, and planting considerations.
+Our agricultural education will be rounded out with a tour of the farm nursery to learn about cacao genetics, grafting, and planting considerations.
 We will see how cocoa is fermented and dried, and we will also learn about the process of pressing cacao juice and making cacao wine.
 One morning will be spent in a Mayan family's kitchen, learning how to make tortillas.
-Later in the week we will visit the factory to learn how to process chocolate from bean to bar, and every participant will be able to take home 3 bars that they made themselves.
+Later in the week we will visit the factory to learn how to process chocolate from bean to bar, and every participant will be able to take home 3 bars that they make themselves.

 explore southern belize